kyletress/kyletress.github.io/index.md

 title: Home
 ---

 I'm **Kyle Tress**.
 I'm an Olympic athlete in the sport of skeleton.
-When I'm not racing headfirst down a mountain of ice at 90 miles per hour, I'm a Ruby on Rails developer at [Instaviser](http://www.instaviser.com) and an advocate for the ethical design and mindful use of technology.
+When I'm not racing headfirst down a mountain of ice at 90 miles per hour, I'm a Ruby on Rails developer at [Instaviser](http://www.instaviser.com), and a web tester at [The Wirecutter](https://www.thewirecutter.com).

-I'm currently studying machine learning and data science.
-I also like to read and I recommend my favorite books in [my monthly reading list email](/newsletter).
+Since you're here, you should **[subscribe to my weekly email](/newsletter)** -- especially if you like book recommendations, thoughts on performance, and eclectic links from around the web.

 ### In Brief